DivnychAndrii/-multi_author_blog/ReadMe.md

 SQLite as a database, using SQLAlchemy

-HTML, Jinja2
+HTML5, Jinja2

-Since there was already created solution from bootstrap, my next step will be to do the Front-End stuff from scratch As well as fixing some bugs, adding a lot more fuctionallity, API,security, a lot more options and of course deploying it to the web.
+Since there was already created solution from bootstrap, my next step will be to do the Front-End stuff from scratch Particularly fixing some bugs, adding a lot more fuctionallity, API,security, a lot more options and of course deploying it to the web.
 Already happy for such a result!